oneconvergence/dkube-examples/readme.md

  The CI/CD example uses resources within your forked repo.
 This section assumes that you have enough familiarity with DKube to create repos.
 Use the same names for your Code, Dataset, & Model repos.

+ > **Note** The recommended format for the repo names is `ins-<your-initials>-cicd`.
+This will allow you to find your resources among others using the same system.

  - Create Code repo with the following fields:
    - **Name:** `<your-repo-name>`
    - **Code Source:** `Git`